-- Paying more attention to the employees then the merchandise.
+- Paying more attention to the employees than the merchandise.

 - Picking up random items and "pretending" to look at them before putting them back down

 - Walking the opposite direction of employees.
 Each time you move, they move.

 Using Preventive Measures Against Shoplifters

 And speaking of service, the best way to prevent theft is through proactive service.
 If an employee is actively engaged with a customer, then it is very hard for the thief to steal.
-He or she knows she is being watched.
+He or she knows they are being watched.
 Use customer service to prevent shoplifting, it's your best weapon.
 Offer to take hung items to a dressing room for the client.
 Then check that garments are not double-hung.

 Keeping your store merchandised well is a big help in the fight against shoplifting.
 If you have disorganized shelves, how would you know someone stole from you?
 Empty space on a shelf or display table should be a big signal something is wrong.
 But only if you are focused on merchandising.